fireship-io/fireship.io/hugo/content/mission.md

 > I have great expectations for the future, because the past was highly overrated - Sylvester Stallone

 There is a complex ecosystem of competing interests in the OSS industry, many of which are built on hype.
-It is never easy navigate, but always ask yourself *is this the best tool for the job*?.
+It is never easy navigate, but always ask yourself *is this the best tool for the job*?
 Just because *Tool X* has a fancy interface and is used by *Hipster App Inc* does not mean you should use it.
 We have a tendency to over-engineer everything - fight this urge.

 ### 4. Ship It

-> It does not matter how slowly you go as long as you do not stop. - Confucius
+> It does not matter how slowly you go as long as you do not stop - Confucius

 It is difficult to finish a product, but *done is better than perfect*.
 You can expect many setbacks during the development of an app, and progress is made by consistently improving your work in small steps.
 When you ship your MVP - even if it sucks - you will start to get valuable feedback that will drive all future decisions.
 I cannot understate the importance of this - listen to your customers.